-Why not take a look at some of our raw dog food recipes - they might just inspire you to give it a try!
+Why not look at some of our raw dog food recipes - they might just inspire you to give it a try!

-If you decide to give raw dog food a trial, here's a few tips:
+If you decide to give raw dog food a trial, here are a few tips:

-If you take care to ensure you Cocker Spaniel has a complete and varied diet, there's no reason why it shouldn't be a safe and healthy alternative to commercial dog food.
+If you ensure your Cocker Spaniel has a complete and varied diet, there's no reason why it shouldn't be a safe and healthy alternative to commercial dog food.

-Because all dogs are different, and have differing nutritional needs, I recommend you have a chat with your vet and ask his advice for your particular pet before changing him on to a BARF diet.
+Because all dogs are different and have different nutritional needs, I recommend you chat with your vet and ask his advice for your particular pet before changing him on to a BARF diet.

 If you'd like more information on raw dog food this article by Brennen McKenzie, MA, VMD, entitled Raw Meat and Bone Diets for Dogs: It's Enough to Make You BARF may be just what you're looking for.

 3. Juplife at Flickr.com